Architectural & Engineering Technology (AET)

 Introduces basic mechanical and electrical systems required in all buildings for the safety, health, comfort and convenience of occupants.
 Emphasizes design criteria; code requirements; interpretation of mechanical, electrical and plumbing construction documents; and building energy usage.
 Includes drawing conventions, symbols and terminology used in mechanical and electrical construction documents.

-AET A285 Design Project 1 5 Credits
+AET A285 Design Studio 1 5 Credits

 Introduces design principles focusing on conceptual design, massing, composition, organization, scale, proportion, rhythm, articulation and presentation.
 Develops skill in the visualization of design concepts, the use of modeling as a medium of investigation, and introduces techniques used in the presentation of design solutions.